AxFrancois/Netwok-Troubleshooting/Layer 2/STP.md

 2. **Calculating Port Cost** <br>
    Each switch calculate the cost of each port, based on the bandwidth of the port.
 The cost is calculated using the formula : `Cost = 20 Tbps / Bandwidth`.
 For example, if the bandwidth of a port is 100Mbps, the cost will be `20 Tbps / 100 Mbps = 200000`.
 Port cost can also be set manually.

 > 📍 This formula is actually true for RSTP (Rapid Spanning Tree Protocol) that was created in 2011 to improve the original STP.
-The original STP use the formula `Cost = 1 Gbps / Bandwidth`
+The original STP use the formula `Cost = 1 Gbps / Bandwidth`.

 3. **Calculating Path Cost** <br>
    The root switch send a BPDUs to all its neighbors with a path cost of 0.
 Upon receiving it, the non-root switch add the cost value from the port it received the BPDU to the path cost value.
 2 cases can now happen :